zephyrproject-rtos/zephyr/doc/develop/test/twister.rst

     ordered: <True|False> (default False)
         Check the regular expression strings in orderly or randomly fashion

-    repeat: <integer>
-        Number of times to validate the repeated regex expression

     record: <recording options> (optional)
       regex: <regular expression> (required)
         The regular expression with named subgroups to match data fields